thehyve/cbioportal/docs/File-Formats.md

 #### Data file

-A protein level data file is a two dimensional matrix with a RPPA antibody per row and a sample per column.
-For each antibody-sample pair, a real number represents the protein level for that sample.
+A protein level data file is a two dimensional matrix with a gene or RPPA antibody per row and a sample per column.
+ Traditionally, this data file contained a column for RPPA antobody called Composite.Element.REF, containing an antibody-sample pair.
+It is also possible to load protein data based on Entrez Gene ID and/or Hugo Symbol.

+##### Composite.Element.REF
+For each
+ antibody-sample pair, a real number represents the protein level for that sample.
 The antibody information can contain one or more HUGO gene symbols and/or entrez gene identifiers, separated by a space, and an antibody ID pair separated by the "|" symbol.

-#### Example
+If the value after the '|' is 'symbol_symbol', this record is considered a phosphogene and added to the database.
+In the database, this entry receives a unique, artificial, negative Entrez ID.
+The phosphoprotein part can queried on the Query page and visualized in both OncoPrint as Plots tab.
+If the part before '|' does not follow this patern, this entrys is considered a normal gene, and the symbol before '|' is used as gene symbol.

 An example data file which includes the required column header would look like: